swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/comms-strategy.md

 We envision a world where more people have the computational skills and perspectives to work with data to address their questions in science, scholarship and society.

+## Communications Objectives

+To support the mission and vision of The Carpentries effectively, our communications should:

+- Create awareness about our work:<br>
+  Our communications should articulate the purpose and value proposition of The Carpentries to facilitate uptake of our core offerings (i.e. workshops, trainings, and organisation memberships) among key audiences.

+- Encourage participation and collaboration:<br>
+  Our communications should emphasise our collaboration-driven ethos and point to the myriad of ways contributions and participation are encouraged in various Carpentries’ projects.

+-  Empower our community:<br>
+  Our communications should amplify the voices and articulate the value of community members the world over, to foster a deep sense of belonging and ownership.

+- Edify our community:<br>
+  Our communications should strive to enlighten our community on pertinent issues by passing along information and discussing relevant trends on data, software, inclusive teaching, accessibility, etc